 Alternative repayment arrangements for people in mortgage difficulty

-When assessing whether you can afford the proposed repayments, things you should consider include:
+When assessing if you can afford the proposed repayments, you should consider:

 - Your current net monthly income

 - The net disposable income that you will have left to pay the mortgage

 - How much your assets are worth